Wondering how to conduct a survey? Here are the 5 things you’ll need to do:

 When you choose to send out your survey can have a big impact on who ends up responding.
 This can cost you money, as incorrect survey launch timing can decrease the percentage of people who respond to your survey.
 Survey launch timing can also change the answers you get—which can change the decisions you make.
 Not sure exactly when the right people might be around?
 Collecting survey responses for at least a week can make sure you’re pulling in a broad range of people and opinions.

-Now that you have these 4 steps in your back pocket, the challenge in how to conduct a survey should be all the less daunting!
+Now that you have these 5 steps in your back pocket, the challenge in how to conduct a survey should be less daunting!
+Just be sure to go through these steps diligently.
+After all, each one of them can influence the responses you get back and the decisions you end up making!